off-path/WordlistPatternCrafter/README.md

 - `-w, --word` (required): Path to the file containing the list of words.
 - `-r, --range`: Range of numbers to add.
 - `-fr, --full_range`: Use full range for the length of numbers (e.g., 001, 002, ...).
+- `-sr, --start-range`: Starting point of the numbers to generate
 - `-p, --pattern` (required): Pattern of the password.
 The pattern can include:
   - `c` for special characters
   - `n` for numbers